Best Pet Insurances in BC in March 2025

 Trupanion Pet Insurance: Generous reimbursement

-Trupanion is a well-established player since 1998 and it offers unlimited coverage with an impressive reimbursement rate of 90%.
-What's more, there are no per incident, annual, or lifetime payout limits to worry about.
+Trupanion Canada has been a well-established player since 1998 and it offers unlimited coverage with an impressive reimbursement rate of 90%.
+What's more, there are no per-incident, annual, or lifetime payout limits to worry about.

 Trupanion covers alternative medicine and therapies which include treatments from bone marrow transplants to stem cell therapy.
 Their focus is on essential medical expenses, so wellness coverage is not included, and exam fees are considered standard administrative expenses and therefore excluded.